Can Structural Cues Save LLMs? Evaluating Language Models in Massive Document Streams: Further Analysis

 \subsection{Effect of Cue Components}

-To verify the effect of structural cues and analyze which elements contribute to performance improvement, we conducted an ablation study.
+To analyze which cue elements drive the gains, we conducted an ablation study.
 The analysis focused on two models showing the most consistent performance gains with structural cues: \texttt{Gemma-2-2B} (Small) and \texttt{Qwen2.5-72B} (Large).
-We measured performance changes by removing each element in a structural cue (People, Location, Result, EventAttr) one at a time.

-\Cref{tab:ablation_cue} shows that removing any single component generally degrades performance, confirming that each element contributes to the overall gain.
+We measured performance changes by removing each element in a structural cue (People, Location, Result, EventAttr) one at a time. \Cref{tab:ablation_cue} shows that removing any single component generally degrades performance, confirming that each element contributes to the overall gain.
 For the small model, Event Attrs and Result show the largest contributions to Topic clustering and Temporal QA, respectively.
 The large model shows smaller but consistent drops across components.
 These results indicate that the cue design is reasonably balanced, with each component contributing to at least one task.